-Welcome to my Guatemala travel guide.
+Welcome to my Guatemala guide.
 I created its in-depth guide to help you plan your Guatemala vacation.
 Feel free to skip around to the relevant sections.
 For more in-depth blog posts click the in-article links to learn more.

 All in all, I spent 9 months in Guatemala and I try and return once a year to keep this blog updated and get my annual dose of Guatemalan magic.